KoffeinKaio/mqtt-to-influxdb-forwarder/README.md

 measurement names.
 0, 18.80, 1010.88 and 4.55 are measurement values.
 The units
 are not transmitted, so any consumer of the data has to know how to interpret the raw values.

+It is possible to ignore the prefix of an mqtt topic for parsing the node name.

+    /home/weather/uv: 0 (UV indev)
+    /home/weather/temp: 18.80 (°C)
+    /home/weather/pressure: 1010.77 (hPa)
+    /home/weather/bat: 4.55 (V)

+In case for example `home` is specified via the parameter `--mqtt-topic-prefix`, that prefix will be removed from the topic name and the measurement and values send to influxdb will be equal to the above.

 ## Translation to InfluxDB data structure ##